AdaCore/learn/intro_to_ada.rst

 so we still need to have an ``others`` branch.
 We will delve into why when talking about `types <TODO:putlinkabouttypes>`__ in more details.

-.. gusthoff: I assume the link above (TODO) will be a link to a section in this document.

 Strongly typed language
 =======================